 is a writer, filmmaker, teacher and creative consultant.
-His work regularly appears in National Geographic magazine, and he's a contributing editor with The Virginia Quarterly Review and The American Scholar.
+His stories regularly appear in National Geographic magazine, and he's a contributing editor with The Virginia Quarterly Review and The American Scholar.
 His recent creative clients have included Instagram, Atlantic Re:Think, Cathay Pacific Airways, and Market Road Films.
 He teaches at Sewanee, the University of the South, and at Boston University.

 This site is under construction.